Wolverine971/podcast/content/blog/enneagram mom and dad.md

 ---
-title: 'Enneagram Lineage'
+title: 'Plato and Freud had a baby it would be called the enneagram'
-description: "Spiritual teachers, Freud and Plato"
+description: "Both philosophers and psychologists keep stumbling around the ideas surrounding the enneagram"
 ---

 In most Enneagram circles when people talk about the origins of the Enneagram they talk about Oscar Ichazo and Claudio Naranjo.
 In those discussions the Enneagram gets linked to Buddhism, Taoism, the metaphysical and one can easily go down a mysticism rabbit hole.
 However what few people talk about or have not realized is that the enneagram's ideas have deeper historical links to early philosophy and psychology.